 Lunges are great supportive exercises for scaling up 1RM.
 They have various types, such as forward lunges, reverse lunges, and in-line lunges.

-3. Back Squat with a Pause
+3. Paused Back Squat

 During this movement, you need to hold your body in the squat position for five to ten seconds (depending on your muscle endurance) before you stand back.